Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 the baker so that it can be transferred or moved freely.

 When removing the baker, the change has the same timeline as decreasing the staked amount.
 The change requires a 21 day cool-down to take effect.
-The change becomes visible on the chain at the next :ref:`pay day<glossary-pay-day>` after the cool-down ends when the transaction is included in a block.
-You can check when the change will be take effect by querying the account information with ``concordium-client``:
+The change becomes visible on the chain when the transaction is included in a block and takes effect at the next :ref:`pay day<glossary-pay-day>` after the cool-down ends .
+You can check when the change will take effect by querying the account information:

 .. code-block:: console